keen/keen-cli/README.md

 $ echo "{ \"event_collection\" : \"minecraft-deaths\", \"target_property\": \"level\" }" | keen queries:run -a average
 ```

+**Query URL Generation**

+Run `keen` with no arguments to see the full list of aliases.

+`queries:url` - Generates the URL of a query, but does not run it.

+The same parameters apply as `queries:run`, in addition to one extra.

++ `--exclude-api-key`: Prevent the API key query param from being included in the output

 **Query Aliases**

 For each type of analysis (e.g. count, average, extraction, etc.) there is an alias that can be used